davidfortytwo/check-S3-buckets/README.md

   python check-permissions.py

 The following OWASP ASVS checks are performed:
-* ASVS Requirement 3.1.1: Verify that all S3 bucket policies are set to "Deny all" unless explicitly neede
+* ASVS Requirement 3.1.1: Verify that all S3 bucket policies are set to "Deny all" unless explicitly needed
 * ASVS Requirement 3.1.2: Verify that all S3 buckets have versioning enabled
-* ASVS Requirement 3.1.3: Verify that all S3 bucket ACLs are set to "private" unless explicitly needed
+* ASVS Requirement 3.1.3: Verify that all S3 bucket ACLs are set to "private" unless explicitly needed More soon...